fabianwilflingsederxxxl/techstack-tutorial/04-webpack-react-hmr/Readme.md

 We need to make our `App` a child of `react-hot-loader`'s `AppContainer`, and we need to `require` the next version of our `App` when hot-reloading.
 To make this  process clean and DRY, we create a little `wrapApp` function that we use in both places it needs to render `App`.
 Move the `eslint-disable global-require` to the top of the file to make this more readable.

 * **Restart** your `yarn dev:wds` process if it was still running.
 Open `localhost:8000`.
 In the Console tab, you'll see logs about HMR.
-Go ahead and change something in `src/client/app.jsx` and your changes will be reflected in your browser after a few seconds, without any full-page reload!
+Go ahead and change something in `src/client/app.jsx` and your changes will be reflected in your browser after a few seconds without any full-page reload!

 ---

 Congratulations, you completed Page 4!
 It is important that you understand that webpack compiles all the javascript files to one file and uses babel via the babel-loader to 'understand' ES6 syntax.
-Babel itself makes sure, that the NodeJS server understands modern javascript and react, it only triggers on the requests (in this case the initial load).
+Babel itself makes sure that the NodeJS server understands modern javascript and react, it only triggers on the requests (in this case the initial load).

-In production babel and webpack only compile the application and are not used anymore when users hit the server.
+In production, babel and webpack only compile the application and are not used anymore when users hit the server.

 Don't forget to: